 But obviously, all this specialized technology isn’t just here to collect data.
 We use the information collected to analyze an athlete’s proficiency and biomechanic soundness in a variety of sport-specific scenarios.
 Because we’re able to gather such specific information about individual athletes’ mechanics, we can see specific areas that need to improve to pass the assessment.
 It also allows us to plan physical therapy sessions focused on areas that need improvement in order to safely return to play.

 Sport-Specific Test Parameters

-Chris powers utilizes a specific protocol that scores and assesses multiple categories, including hip stability, shock loading, trunk stability, hip strategy, and pelvis stability.
+Chris Powers utilizes a specific protocol that scores and assesses multiple categories, including hip stability, shock loading, trunk stability, hip strategy, and pelvis stability.
 All of these categories are essential for ensuring proper movement mechanics and promoting lower extremity alignment to reduce the risk of injury.
 And, of course, for checking whether or not an athlete can safely return to their sport at the top of their game!

 This comprehensive return to sport assessment involves 6 sport-specific movement tests:

-- Step Down/Single Leg Squat off 8” Step — This stepping movement assesses single leg stability and mechanics.
+- Step Down/Single Leg Squat off an 8” Step — This stepping movement assesses single leg stability and mechanics.

-- Lateral Shuffle with Change of direction — This sideways movement assesses frontal plane movement.
+- Lateral Shuffle with Change of Direction — This sideways movement assesses frontal plane movement.

 - Sprint to Deceleration to Backpedal — This forwards and backwards movement assesses sagittal plane movement.

 - Triple Hop — This vertical movement tests dynamic plyometric stability.